clearbold/flightdeck/README.md

 ### To Do

 Lots!
 This is just a starting point with functional code.
-It needs organization, error handling, and further work on additional features.
+It more error handling and further work on additional features.

 #### Planned Features

+* [ ] Make personalization tag support more robust: The goal is that anyone can reproduce tags they're using in their ESP and swap in test values
 * [x] <strike>Move everything into FlightDeck classes</strike>
 * [x] <strike>Hidden files and folders: Templates and template directories hidden from the website list</strike>
 * [x] <strike>Snippets: Chunks of code that can be included in any of your templates</strike>